-In 1990, the first President Bush signed the Campus Security Act,1 a federal law intended to make more information available about criminal activity on America’s college campuses.
+In 1990, President George H.W.
+Bush signed the Campus Security Act,1 a federal law intended to make more information available about criminal activity on America’s college campuses.
 Unfortunately, the effectiveness of the law was hampered both by genuine confusion about what the statute required and the continued efforts of some school officials to keep campus crime information secret.2 The U.S. Department of Education faced mounting criticism for lax enforcement of the law.3

 By 1998, these concerns had multiplied to the point that Congress amended the law to expand and strengthen its provisions and enforcement.
 The new law, officially renamed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act,4 and commonly known as the Clery Act, took effect on Oct.
 1, 1998.

 The Act mandates that all colleges and universities that accept federal funding must notify the constituent campus communities — students, faculty, employees, and the like — when certain crimes are brought to their attention.
 Specifically, the Act requires every covered entity to make “timely reports” to the campus community on certain crimes considered to be a threat to other students and employees that are reported to campus security or local law police agencies.
 In addition to the timely reports, the Act requires that schools provide an annual statistical report and a daily campus crime log.